nickwu78/mood-analyser-emotion-api/README.md

 For this project, I built a website which assesses your emotions and mood.

-It accesses your webcam, and once you take a photo, click the Analyse button.
+Using your webcam, take a photo, then click the "Analyse" button.
 A request is sent to the Microsoft Cognitive Services server, passing the image through the Emotion API.

-It will draw a rectangle, highlighting where the face is, and print out a set of statistics based on your mood in a number of categories including happiness, sadness, anger etc.
+It will highlight the face that has been detected, and print out a set of statistics based on your mood in a number of categories including happiness, sadness, anger etc.

 ## Installation